-A mother with two young daughters, probably five and seven, were passing by me while I was standing at the jewelry counter.
+A mother with two young daughters, probably five and seven, were passing by while I was standing at the jewelry counter.
 The older of the two girls was completely distraught, totally beside herself.
 From what I could tell she wanted her mother to purchase a particular item for her.
 The scene, as they circled the counter, went on for four, or five minutes.
-The hysterical girl trailed behind her mother, passionately pleading her case, sitting on the floor, refusing to move unless her mother would acquiesce.
-The woman struggled to pick up her skinny, flailing child, but could only manage a few forward steps before losing hold of her.
+The hysterical girl trailed behind her mother, passionately pleading her case, and finally sat down on the floor, refusing to move unless her mother would acquiesce.
+The woman picked up her skinny, flailing child, but could only manage a few forward steps before losing hold of her.
 During the incessant conversation there was forceful, but never any ugly language or hateful tones.
 The behavior appeared to be out of the norm for the family, for the mother seemed perplexed.

 As I stood there, I recalled a similar out of the norm incident with one of my sons when he was three-years-old.
 I was dropping off baked goods for the elementary school, bake sale.
 As we left the car, my quiet, well behaved son began wailing wildly.
-I could not find any reason for his distress, and he could not, or would not, be quieted, or comforted.
-So with him screaming louder that I would ever have thought possible, I carried his younger brother in one arm, and my baked goods in the other, and continued my errand.
+I could not find any reason for his distress, and he could not, or would not, be quieted or comforted.
+So, I carried his younger brother in one arm, my baked goods in the other, while he trailed behind screaming louder than I thought was possible.
 From the bake sale table, judgmental eyes greeted and followed me as piercing wails announced our arrival and departure.
 My son later confessed that he had been upset over having to get out of the driver’s side of the car instead of the passenger side.
 How can anyone make sense out of that?
 At age 47, our son still hasn’t.

-So, as I stood at the counter recounting my experience with my own frantic child, I wanted to help both mother and child.
-But I did not.
-What would I say?
+As I stood at the counter recounting my experience with my own frantic child, I wanted to help both mother and child, but I did not.
+What could I say?
 How might the mother respond?
-People will think that I shouldn’t interfere.
+People might think that I shouldn’t interfere.